HEN

 Teamwork Makes the Dream Work for Client Phil

-Client Scott Fitness Challenge
+Scott's Fitness Challenge

-At the start of this year, client Scott had the ambition to join a gym to keep fit and active.
-He didn’t want his brain injury to hold him back – and neither did we!
+Client Scott had the ambition of joining a gym to maintain his fitness and motivation.He didn’t want his brain injury to hold him back – and neither did we!

-So, we got in touch with Graham at Northamptonshire Sport’s Activity on Referral programme, and with his help, and with support from facilitator, Sue (pictured above with Scott), Scott has now fulfilled that ambition and attends a gym every other week for a keep fit session.
+So, thanks to Graham at Northamptonshire Sport's 'Activity on Referral programme, and with support from facilitator, Sue (pictured with Scott), Scott has now fulfilled that ambition and attends a gym every other week for a keep fit session.

-Client Keith's thoughtful handmade keepsake
+Client Keith's handmade keepsake

 Client Michael obtains Food Safety qualification!